davidpomerenke/aima.js/readme.md

 ## Installation

-`git clone https://github.com/davidpomerenke/slope.git && cd aima.js && npm test`
+`git clone https://github.com/davidpomerenke/aima.js.git && cd aima.js && npm test`

-**Note:** This package uses ES6-modules which require running `node` with the `--experimental-modules` flag.
+**Note:** This package uses ES6 modules which require running `node` with the `--experimental-modules` flag.
 ES6 modules are expected to become standard features by the end of November 2019.

 ## Usage